nwplus/HealthX-logistics-package/Timeline.md

 **Contact winners to distribute prizes**

 - Make sure all winners get their prizes.
-If some sponsors would like to get in touch with the teams directly for their prizes, pass on the contact info
+If some sponsors would like to get in touch with the teams directly for their prizes, pass on the contact info.